 Without a doubt, the supply chain is one of the most challenging risks for modern construction businesses to grapple with.
 The more robust, detailed and comprehensive the supply chain management plan, the better prepared and competitive you will be.

 A good supply chain management plan features a depth of data across many areas of the business.
 Having that information consolidated into a single platform is essential for efficiently managing the challenges and risks.

 The Buildxact construction management platform delivers accurate forecasts, based on budgets you build up over time from your most successful projects.
 You can even connect your suppliers directly to the Buildxact platform to deepen collaboration and engagement at times that our most convenient to you.

-Additionally, the in-depth project management tools include scheduling.
+Additionally, the in-depth job management tools include scheduling.
 Material deliveries can be coordinated with subcontractor schedules easily with visual tools provided by Buildxact.

-Meanwhile, cost tracking in real-time allows you to identify red flags early on and proactively address them through client discussion and change orders.
+Meanwhile, cost tracking in real-time allows you to identify red flags early on and proactively address them through client discussion and variations.

 Buildxact is a platform for holistic, end-to-end construction supply chain management, in other words.
 Through detailed and real-time data, hosted and accessed in the cloud, you’ll be able to maximize the efficiency across a complex chain that is critical to the health of your business.

 To learn more about Buildxact, why not book a demo with a Buildxact team member?
 Or, if you are ready to get started with your learning, check out Buildxact pricing and begin working right away with a risk-free trial that is free to use.